-We began to adapt these solutions, and develop new investment management solutions for selected global markets in the 1990s, including: investment advisors, retirement plan sponsors and institutional investors, asset management distribution firms, investment managers and affluent individual investors.
-Today, we serve approximately 8,600 clients in the United States, Canada, the United Kingdom, continental Europe, South Africa and East Asia.
+We began to adapt and evolve these platforms for selected global markets in the 1990s, including: investment advisors, retirement plan sponsors and institutional investors, asset management distribution firms, investment managers and affluent individual investors.
+Today, we serve approximately 8,900 clients in the United States, Canada, the United Kingdom, continental Europe, South Africa and East Asia.

 In each of these markets, we have combined our core competencies - investment processing, investment management and investment operations - to deliver broader and more strategic solutions for clients and markets.
-Today, we offer a global wealth platform and investment services for private banks and wealth services firms; a complete wealth platform for operating an investment advisory business; a comprehensive fiduciary management solution for retirement plan sponsors and institutional investors; a total operational outsourcing solution for investment managers and a complete life and wealth solution for ultrahigh-net-worth families.
+Today, we offer a global wealth and investment platform for private banks and wealth services firms; a complete wealth platform for operating an investment advisory business; a comprehensive fiduciary management platform for retirement plan sponsors and institutional investors; a total operational outsourcing platform for investment managers and a complete life and wealth platform for ultra-high-net-worth families.

-Strategy
+Mission and Strategy

-We seek to achieve growth in earnings and shareholder value by strengthening our position as a provider of global investment management solutions.
-To achieve this objective, we have implemented these strategies:
+SEI's mission is to deliver innovative and comprehensive investment processing, investment management and investment operations platforms to help clients achieve lasting success.
+We also seek to achieve growth in earnings and shareholder value by strengthening our position as a provider of these platforms.
+To achieve these objectives, we have implemented these strategies:

-Create broader solutions for wealth service firms.
+- Create broader solutions for wealth service firms, globally.
 Banks, investment managers and financial advisors seek to enter new markets, expand their service offerings, provide a differentiated experience to their clients, improve efficiencies, reduce risks and better manage their businesses.
-We offer business solutions integrating technology, operating processes and financial products designed to help these institutions better serve their clients and provide opportunities to improve their business success.

-Help institutional investors manage retirement plans and operating capital.
+We offer comprehensive platforms integrating technology, operating processes and financial products designed to help these institutions better serve their clients and provide opportunities to improve their business success. - Help institutional investors manage retirement plans and operating capital, globally.
 Retirement plan sponsors, not-for-profit organizations and other institutional investors strive to meet their fiduciary obligations and financial objectives while reducing business risk.
-We deliver customized investment management solutions, as part of a complete solution offering, that enable investors to make better decisions about their investments and to manage their assets more effectively.

-Help affluent individual investors manage their life and wealth goals.
-These investors demand a holistic wealth management experience that focuses on their life goals and provides them with an integrated array of financial services that includes substantially more than traditional wealth management offerings.
-We help these investors identify their goals and offer comprehensive life and wealth advisory services including life planning, investments and other financial services.
+We deliver customized investment management solutions, as part of a complete Outsourced Chief Investment Officer (OCIO) platform, that enable investors to make better decisions about their investments and to manage their assets more effectively. - Help affluent individual investors manage their life and wealth goals, globally.
+Investors demand a holistic wealth management experience that focuses on their life goals and provides them with an integrated array of financial services that includes substantially more than traditional wealth management offerings.
+We help investors identify their goals and offer comprehensive life and wealth advisory services including life planning, investments and other financial services. - Continue to expand globally.

-Expand globally.
 Global markets are large and present significant opportunities for growth.
 We have evolved U.S. business models for the global wealth management marketplace, focusing on the needs of institutional investors, private banks, independent wealth advisers, investment managers, investment advisors and affluent individual investors.